Increase Your Productivity; Organize Your Virtual Workspace

 The good news is that these risks can be mitigated by taking advantage of software that addresses these issues.
 The ones below, in no particular order, are my personal picks.
 Disclaimer: I personally use these apps but I am not compensated for the reviews.
 Too bad, eh?

-4. f.lux.
+- 4. f.lux.
 This app is designed to fix the problem of your computer monitor screen looking different at night than it does during the day, which can lead to eye strain and sleep problems.
 From their site, “f.lux fixes this: it makes the color of your computer’s display adapt to the time of day, warm at night and like sunlight during the day.”
 It’s free for personal use.
+Along these lines, you should also be aware of how device-emitting blue light affects many facets of your life and health.
+I use blue light blocking glasses during my long, geeky work day.

 These are just a few essential programs for your computer addressing security, productivity, and keeping your system healthy.
 If this info helped you, please share the link with your friends and social media.
 Thanks for visiting; we’re all in this together!